 Ready to Decide?

-If you are weighing these options for your company, a 30-minute conversation will give you clarity.
-We will talk through your specific situation, team size, technology challenges, and growth plans, and give you an honest assessment of which model fits.
+If you'd rather talk first, a 30-minute conversation will give you orientation.
+We will talk through your specific situation, team size, technology challenges, and growth plans, and give you an honest read on which rung fits.

-Related: Fractional CTO Cost in Canada 2026 | 7 Signs You Need a Fractional CTO | Fractional CTO Services
+Related: Fractional CTO Cost in Canada 2026 | 7 Signs You Need a Fractional CTO | CTO on Tap — advisory retainer | Technology Health Check | Fractional CTO Services

 Written by